Understanding the Concept of Cremation: A Brief Overview

 Step 2: Preparation for Cremation

-The body is then prepared for cremation.
-All personal items, pacemakers, or prosthetics are removed, and the body is placed in a combustible container, usually made of cardboard, plywood, or fiberboard.
+The body is prepared by removing personal items, pacemakers, or prosthetics.
+It is then placed in a combustible container made of materials like cardboard or plywood.

 Step 3: The Cremation Process